ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Homehub - Version 1.1 planning.md

 #projects

 ## Feature planning - 18/07/2023
 This note is for the planning and brainstorming of features for the first major update to my home organization app HomeHub.
+This doc will outline the plans, and dev diary entries for work towards v1.1 will be linked at the bottom.

 <blockquote style="color: cyan; font-weight: bold; font-style: italic;">The objective of this update is to identify and implement in HomeHub, features that will show a level of complexity and poilsh that will set it apart from a generic todo/budget/shopping list app and make it more technically impressive to prospective future employers.</blockquote>